 Taking a Florence day trip from Rome is a nice way to see a different Italian region if you only have a limited amount of time in Italy.
 If you are short on time, you can easily base yourself in the Italian capital and take day trips out from there.

 Florence is very popular among international tourists and often becomes crowded during the summer months.
 However, the city’s popularity certainly does not detract from its charm.

 This is the art and culture capital of the country.
 Florence is somewhere that you absolutely must schedule the time to see at least once in your lifetime.

-With grand 15th century palazzi (palaces), quaint medieval churches, beautiful sculpture gardens, and narrow cobbled streets that run alongside the scenic Arno river, it should come as no surprise that the entire centre of Florence is UNESCO protected.
+The gorgeous Tuscan capital boasts grand 15th-century palazzi (palaces), quaint medieval churches, beautiful sculpture gardens, and narrow cobbled streets that run alongside the scenic Arno river.
+It should come as no surprise that the entire centre of Florence is UNESCO protected.

 - 1 Florence Day Trip from Rome: Is One Day Enough?

 - 2 Florence Day Trip from Rome: The Best Things to do in Florence

 - 2.1 Have your prima colazione at the Piazza Duomo

 - 2.2 Explore the interiors of the Duomo

 - 2.5 See the statues at the Piazza Signoria